Aniwa, WI 50448

 A limited removal action was conducted in 1984 by WDNR to excavate and dispose of 19 metal and wooden drums of arsenic pesticide that were buried at the Site in the 1970s.
 Post-removal soil and groundwater monitoring conducted by the Town indicate that not all of the pesticide was successfully removed during the 1984 removal.
 Arsenic concentrations as high as 8,360 mg/kg have been identified in the upper four feet of soil and as high as 1,410 mg/kg in the surface soils where obvious recreational use is occurring.
 Groundwater monitoring indicates the contamination is migrating.
 The groundwater concentrations in the on-site monitoring wells within the historic source areas have been significantly increasing and the arsenic concentrations in the neighboring residential well are approaching concentrations that would exceed the 10ug/L WDNR Enforcement Standard (ES) and EPA Maximum Contaminant Level (MCL) for arsenic.

 Post-removal soil and groundwater monitoring conducted by the Town indicate that not all of the pesticide was successfully removed.
 High levels of arsenic are present in the surface and sub-surface soils.
 The Site is unsecured and there is evidence of regular recreational use of the property by trespassers.
 The property is owned by the Town of Aniwa.
 The Town does not have the resources to conduct the needed clean-up.
 WDNR and the Town of Aniwa requested assistance from EPA’s Emergency Response Branch in September, 2014.

-Aniwa was scheduled to be excavated again starting June 1st, 2015.
+Aniwa will be excavated again starting June 1st, 2015.